 As sure as summer turns to fall, so do presidential primary debates eventually transform from polite discussion of issues to carefully planned offensives on their chosen targets, whether that means taking aim at their brothers or sisters on stage or the incumbent president.

-Such was the case in round three of the Democratic debates Thursday night in Houston.
+Thursday night in Houston.
 Heated exchanges over healthcare right out of the gate set a decidedly more contentious tone than in the first two rounds.
 The field has narrowed from 20 candidates and two-night affairs in those first two rounds to the top ten qualifiers in a single debate, but that doesn’t mean there was any less drama.
 Two-thirds of the top tier of candidates – Sens.
 Elizabeth Warren (D-MA) and Bernie Sanders (I-VT) – defended the “damn bill” (his own words) Sanders authored to end private health insurance in favor of a single-payer government-run system, Medicare-for-All.
 Frontrunner Joe Biden repeated his pledge to protect and expand Obamacare.
 And that’s when things got testy, as others joined in with stinging criticism of the Sanders/Warren plan.

 Biden, who later called Sanders a socialist (as opposed to Bernie’s own moniker of democratic socialist), would clearly appear to be the beneficiary of the argument as the only candidate on stage with both a realistic shot at the nomination and a plan that does not strip some 150 million Americans of their private health insurance.
 This can hardly be discounted when polls reveal that over 80% of Americans profess to be happy with their current plans and almost the same number are opposed to a single-payer plan (not in principle, but once they are told the details).